 After Jack Kerouacu for Bucharest and Jack Kerouaglu for Istanbul, there was no surprise that for Paris I simply texted –

 I have been steadfastly listening to a New Order album in my car of late and, just as I slowly drove through the lanes, edged with daffodils, of my Somerset village, I turned back to the first track.

 Paris’ most famous songstress Edith Piaf once sang a similar song.

 The flight only took fifty minutes; surprisingly I was the only Chelsea fan on-board.
 Although I have visited Paris on several occasions (it was often the starting point of my Inter-Rail adventures in my youth), I have never flown into the city.
 Looking out of the windows of the plane as we approached Charles de Gaulle, I spotted some of the many apartment blocks that infamously house some of the disaffected youth of the French capital.
 On the train into the city, I have never seen so much graffiti.
 I took this to be a further sign the city’s edginess.
 The journey in took around forty minutes; I was in my element.
-A foreign city, even one which I have visited maybe ten times before, was going to be my home for seventy-two hours and my enthusiasm held no bounds.
+A foreign city, even one which I have visited maybe ten times before, was going to be my home for forty-eight hours and my enthusiasm held no bounds.

 I was full of joie de vivre, or at least bonnet de douche, Rodney.